 Vagina – A tubular passageway in the female which connects the external sex organs with the cervix and uterus.

 Varicocele – A collection of varicose veins in the scrotum.
-Can interfere with male fertility.
-Can be treated through an surgical intervention.
+Varicocele can interfere with male fertility but can be treated through an surgical intervention.

 Vas Deferens – A pair of tubes that lead from the epididymis to the ejaculatory duct.
 This is what is cut or cauterized during male sterilization.